Bespoke Boatmaster Training

 These qualifications can only be gained at an MCA Approved Training Provider such as Willow Wren Training.

 Quite naturally, the MCA will be looking for well above average skills in boat handling.
-The RYA Inland Waterways Helmsman's Course is a starting point but we can help coach you up to a higher professional level.
+The RYA Inland Waterways Helmsman's Course is a starting point but you need to be up to a higher professional level.
 Ideally, this is done at your chosen operating base and on the craft that you are hoping to be skippering.
-However, we can simulate trip boat handling with our boats at our training centre base.

 APPLICATION AND EXAMINATION

 When you have all this in place you need to complete an application form, send it, along with the fee, to the MCA and agree a date for the examination.

 You need to pass a practical and oral assessment by the MCA examiner on the vessel you will be skippering and in the area of operation.
 The exam usually takes an hour but can be longer.

 If you are unsure about your skill level then we suggest you undertake a one-day Experience Course or the two-day RYA Helmsman Course with us and we can carry out an informal assessment before you commit to spending more money.
 At the end of the course we will give you an honest opinion of your chances of success.
-We will also be able to make some entries in your Training Record Book as two of our instructors are also Tier 2 Boatmasters.
+We will also be able to make some entries in your Training Record Book.